Dear Ecom Brand Owner,

 Why Partner with Me?

-I don’t work with a large roster of clients at the same time.
+I don’t work with a large roster of brands at the same time.

 That’s intentional.

-Most email problems don’t come from a lack of tactics, they come from patterns that only show up when you slow down and look closely at how everything fits together.
+They come from structural patterns that only become visible when you step back and look at how everything fits together.

-I work with a small number of ecommerce brands so I can spend time understanding:
+I work with a small number of eCommerce brands so I can understand:

 • Where email performance is being carried by structure